WICG/fenced-frame/explainer/fenced_frames_with_local_unpartitioned_data_access.md

 * It will be initialized with `bubbles = true` and `cancellable = false`.
 * All instances of the event object will be initialized with the same static timestamp value in order to mitigate timing side-channel attacks.
 The timestamp value of the DOM Event interface is a duration represented by `DOMHighResTimeStamp`, so user agents can choose a static value to use, such as the Unix epoch.
-* The event' isTrusted field will be true, to indicate that the event is dispatched by the user agent.
+* The event's isTrusted field will be true, to indicate that the event is dispatched by the user agent.
 * All other attributes of the event object will have the default settings of a newly-constructed event object.
 * When the event object is dispatched, its target will always be the HTMLFencedFrameElement upon which the event listener was registered.